anttihaap/distributed-backup-system/README.md

 ## File backups

-Moving or copying a file to the *files/* folder in the root (*node/*) will automatically start the backup process.
+Moving or copying a file to node specific *files/<local_node_id>* folder in the root (*node/*) will automatically start the backup process.
 The `amountOfContractsPerFile` variable in *config.json* defines the number of contracts (backup copies).
 It is set by default to 2.

 ## Running with a tracker server (optional)